THE DEVASTATING TOLL OF GUN VIOLENCE

 RAVAGING BLACK HOUSEHOLDS AND IMPEDING ECONOMIC MOBILITY

-Black people are 22x more likely than white people to die by guns in D.C. (national average is 2x)
+Black people are 22x more likely than white people to die by guns in DC.

 THE RIPPLE EFFECTS

 Gun violence causes long-lasting trauma and stress to people who have been shot, people who have had loved ones taken by gun violence, and people who hear gunfire near their home, school, or work in their every day lives.

 People experiencing trauma due to gun violence have difficulty focusing on daily tasks, coping with other stressors, sleeping, maintaining relationships, and other symptoms.
 The ripple effects spread throughout a person's life, and extend further into a person's family and social circle, debilitating entire neighborhoods and communities.